Cheng-Lin-Li/MachineLearning/FastMap/README.md

-        self.k = An integer, the target dimension self.obj_k_d = An array, the result: Object distances scale to k dimension. self._col = An integer, current processing dimension self._max_dist = An float, keep current max. distance of Oa, Ob in current dimension to speed up the performance. self._new_dist_set = An array, the new destination information of current processing dimension between each object self._max_Oa = An index information of Oa for max. distance for current dimension. self._max_Ob = An index information of Ob for max. distance for current dimension.
+        self.k = An integer, the target dimension self.obj_k_d = An array, the result: Object distances scale to k dimension. self._col = An integer, current processing dimension self._max_dist = A float, keep current max. distance of Oa, Ob in current dimension to speed up the performance. self._new_dist_set = An array, the new destination information of current processing dimension between each object self._max_Oa = An index information of Oa for max. distance for current dimension. self._max_Ob = An index information of Ob for max. distance for current dimension.